 Hundreds of high school students from San Bernardino, Riverside and Los Angeles County school districts will learn about manufacturing careers during “National Manufacturing Day” at Chaffey College’s Industrial Technical Learning Center, 9400 Cherry Ave., Fontana on Oct.
 4.

 Students participating will be coming from districts including Fontana, Ontario-Montclair, Jurupa and Pomona, among others.
-The purpose of the event is to change students’ perceptions about manufacturing jobs and show them that good career opportunities exist.
+The purpose of the event is to change students’ perceptions about manufacturing careers and show them that good opportunities exist.

 Manufacturing involves the mechanical, physical or chemical transformation of materials, substances or components into new products, according to the Bureau of Labor Statistics.
 Jobs include industrial maintenance and robotics technicians, machinists, welders and more.

 “Between now and 2023, employers in the Inland Empire will need about 8,000 new workers in the manufacturing sector due to industry growth and retirements,” said Sandra Sisco, director of economic development and the InTech Center.
 “We hope to plant a seed with these students now so that they might take advantage of this opportunity in the future and help meet the region’s workforce needs.”

 Employers scheduled to talk to students about manufacturing jobs include California Steel Industries, Garner Holt, Crown Technical Systems, Dimic Steel Tech, KVP Manufacturing, Sulzer, FabFitFun, Sierra Aluminum, Pacific Precision Machining, Vital Link and more.
 The event will be held from 8:30 a.m. until 2 p.m.